 No two runners are alike, which is why we carry such a large selection of running shoes.
 The type of running shoe you need depends on a whole host of factors including the distance you plan on running, the surface(s) you'll run on, your gait, and the biomechanics of your feet and ankles—just to name a few.
 Read More

-Running shoes have to cover a lot of ground—literally and in terms of features.
-Obviously, they need to keep you comfortable.
-But they should also support you throughout your entire movement cycle, helping you to run efficiently and with proper form.
-So how do you know if you've found the right running shoes for you?
-Try 'em on!
+Once you've zeroed in on your size and width, it's time to try 'em on!
 Wear the socks you plan to wear running, and be sure to try on both shoes.
 Your feet should feel secure in the shoes, but your toes should have plenty of breathing room.
 Your feet swell when you run, and neglecting to leave a little extra room can result in painful blisters later on.
 Don't be afraid to jog around the store a bit to see if the shoes rub, slide, or generally don't feel "right" on your feet.
 Do your heels stay put?
 Are your arches happy?
 Do the shoes flex with your feet?

-Remember that different runs require different shoes.
+Different runs place different demands on your body and therefore require different shoes.
 Marathon running shoes should provide stability and comfort as you log mile after mile after mile.
 Consider buying two pairs of marathon running shoes simultaneously—one to train in and another to lightly break in but keep relatively fresh/cushy for race day.